 - Size of peptides – the groups of beads

 - Taste – All hydrolysed formulas can taste a little bitter, but some can be more palatable than others.
-This can depend on how much the milk protein is broken down (the size of the peptides), whether lactose is in the formula, and where the protein is from (whey or casein)
+This can depend on how much the milk protein is broken down (the size of the peptides), whether lactose is in the formula, and where the protein is from (casein or whey)

 AAF is a formula for cow’s milk protein allergy that contains individual amino acids.
-It only advised for babies with severe cows milk allergy, which will depend on your baby’s medical history and should only be advised by your medical team or a specialist dietitian.
+It is also sometimes called hypoallergenic baby formula and is only advised for babies with severe cows milk allergy.
+The severity of your babies allergy will depend on their medical history and should only be advised by your medical team or a specialist dietitian.
 AAF may also be advised if your baby has multiple food allergies.

-Research indicates that AAF is only required in around 10% of babies with cows milk allergy.
+Research shows us that AAF is only required in around 10% of babies with cows milk allergy.